YoussefJallouli032/Summer-2023-Coop-Interviews/README.md

 # OutStem Front-end Challenge

 Welcome to the OutStem front-end challenge.
 Submission instructions are listed below.
-The deadline to submit this challenge is **Monday September 26th, 9:00 AM**.
+The deadline to submit this challenge is **Monday January 23rd, 9:00 AM**.
 We would like to emphasize that we are looking for effort, and that the challenge is just part of our discussion with you during the interview, so don’t worry if your solution is *hacky* or even if it doesn’t work, we want to see it!

 ## The Challenge

-The challenge is to build a Pokédex application that wraps the existing [pokeapi](https://pokeapi.co/).
+The challenge is to build a "Rate My Dog" application that wraps the existing [Dog API](https://dog.ceo/dog-api/) (Sorry to the cat people!).
 The design and layout of the website is totally up to you, though you will be judged on the look, feel, and usability of your application, so do your best to respect best practices in web design.

-For those unfamiliar, a Pokédex is an device (though in this case we only ask you to build a web UI) that allows you to search for Pokémon.
-For more information see [here](https://pokemon.fandom.com/wiki/Pok%C3%A9dex).
+This is meant to be a fun app where users can rate dogs from 10/10 to 15/10 (as all dogs are amazing), inspired by the [WeRateDogs](https://twitter.com/dog_rates) twitter account

 ## Goals